DemonicAK/bloggie/README.md

 ## About

-Bloggie is a clean, performant blogging platform designed for technical writers and developers.
+Techblog is a clean, performant blogging platform designed for technical writers and developers.
 Built with modern web technologies, it offers a seamless writing and reading experience with real-time features and excellent performance.

 ### Key Features